fgandellini/dotfiles/README.md

 ./restore-dotfiles.sh
 ```

-you can then manage dotfiles with the `dotfiles` command:
+Manage dotfiles with the `dotfiles` command:

 ```
 dotfiles status